 Though this book club is ideal for introverts, that’s not to say it isn’t social.
 Silent Book Club is all about community.
 They think it’s important to put down our phones and be “real, live, breathing-the-same-air social”.
 Sure, nobody’s forcing you to make small talk over a glass of wine, but you can sit with a book and a friend in a cafe, and if you want to chat about what you’re reading — go for it!

-Sound like your kind of book club?
+Sound like your kind of club?
+You're in luck, because they take companionful and silent reading online too, proving that technology and self-care aren't necessarily antithetical.
 Check their website to find online meet-ups hosted from the US, Canada, South Korea, Germany and beyond.

 Subscription book clubs

 7. Book of the Month

 📚 Previous picks: The Kindest Lie, Untamed, The Vanishing Half